-Delicious spicy rice casserole filled with chicken, sausage and shrimp.
-A splash of Tabasco and GO!
+Cajun Jambalaya is a delicious spicy rice casserole filled with chicken, sausage and shrimp.
+Add a splash of Tabasco and GO!

 by Sue Lau | Palatable Pastime